LaunchCodeEducation/data-structures-and-algorithms/src/chapters/binary-trees/binary-search-tree-operations.rst

        __6__         19
       /     \       /  \
      2       9     13   25
-      \     /     /  \    \
+      \     /        \    \
-       5   7     11  14    30
+       4   7         14    30
-      /         /    /
-     4         10   13

 Something interested happened.
-3's left child took the place of 3.
-Why did that happen?
+5's left child took the place of 5.
+When deleting a node that has only one child, replacing it with its child is an easy way to keep the BST property.

-Let's walk through the logic a binary search was performed to find the value:

-- 3 is less than 10
-- 3 is less than 6
-- 3 equals 3!

-We found the value through a Binary Search.
-But what do we know about 3?

-We know is that 3 was the left child of its parent node 6.
-To keep our binary search tree balanced we need to ensure that any value placed into 3's position is still follows our rules for our binary search tree.
-In this case 3 only has one total child, and that child doesn't have any children.
-So we can simply move it's child into its current spot in the tree.
-So in this case 3's only child 2 moves into 3's position in the binary search tree.

-Let's try it on the right side to see what happens.
-Let's remove the value 19.
+To remove a node that has two children, it becomes more complicated.

+Let's consider the case of removing 19, which has two children.
+The rule for this scenario is:

+- Replace the node with its **in-order successor**, or
+- Replace the node with its **in-order predecessor**.

+The in-order successor of a node is the smallest node in the entire tree that is still larger than the node in question.
+In other words, if all of the elements were in an ordered list, the in-order successor is the element that would *immediately* follow the element in question.
+A similar definition applies to in-order predecessor.

+Replace 19 with it's in-order successor, 25, gives us this tree:

 ::